GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 out there allow a little control over the capture process - usually it is possible to put only plain text into one hardcoded org file.
-Below we develop an [UbiquityWE](https://gchristensen.github.io/ubiquitywe/) command which allows to capture HTML transformed to org-formatted text into one of user-specified org files under any [headline](https://orgmode.org/manual/Headlines.html) in them.
+Below we develop an [UbiquityWE](https://gchristensen.github.io/ubiquitywe/) command which allows to capture HTML transformed to org-formatted text files under any [headline](https://orgmode.org/manual/Headlines.html) in one of the user-specified org files.
 If you are interested only in Ubiquity or only in Org (or only in Windows), you may still skim through the code to find out how things work.

 Work in progress...